One of the most-wanted features requested by the Bannersnack community is now live.

 Just follow these steps to get started:

-- Open Photoshop on your computer and enable the Bannersnack Plugin from the Window > Extensions menu.
+- After opening Photoshop again, enable the Bannersnack Plugin from the Window > Extensions menu.

 - Go to the Bannersnack > Account options section to generate the API access key and copy it.

 - Go back to Photoshop and login to the Bannersnack Plugin using the API access key you just generated.

 - You can switch to your Bannersnack account by just clicking on Go to Bannersnack.